PERG | FAQs - Navigating the Guidelines

 The Guidelines are constantly monitored and updated to reflect significant changes in narrative reporting requirements and to ensure the Guidelines remain fit for purpose.
 They were first updated in July 2014 to incorporate new requirements applying to quoted companies in the Strategic Report – an important section of narrative reporting in the annual report.
 They were then updated again in 2018 after analysis was completed on the merits of scoping in infrastructure transactions, which PERG considers as “PE-like ownership of UK companies”.

-A full review is now taking place across 2022 and 2023 to further refresh the Guidelines and make them more accessible to stakeholders.
-Updates are accompanied by a broader programme of engagement with interested and relevant stakeholder groups such as government departments, regulators, trade unions and the media.
+A full review has taken place, starting in 2022 and finishing in 2024, to refresh the requirements of the Guidelines and make them more accessible to stakeholders.
+Updates were accompanied by a broader programme of engagement with interested and relevant stakeholder groups such as government departments, regulators, trade unions and the media.

 5. Who enforces them, are they impartial?